mshumko/mshumko.github.io/_pages/cv.md

 Work experience
 ======
+* NASA's Goddard Space Flight Center \| May 2020 - Present \| NASA Postdoctoral Program (NPP) Fellow
+  * Developing the data processing retirements for the Geosynchronous Transfer Orbit Satellite (GTOSat)
+  * Analyzing energetic electron precipitation data from CubeSats orbiting in low Earth orbit

-* MSU's Space Sciences and Engineering Laboratory \| September 2014 - Present \| Graduate Research Assistant & Postdoctoral researcher
+* MSU's Space Sciences and Engineering Laboratory \| September 2014 - April 2020 \| Graduate Research Assistant & Postdoctoral researcher
   * Launched a BARREL high altitude balloon out of McMurdo, Antarctica in December 2019
   * Command and operate FIREBIRD-II CubeSats.
 Developed the data pipeline to get the data from FIREBIRD to the [internet](http://solar.physics.montana.edu/FIREBIRD_II/) in less than 24 hours
   * Analyzed time series data from the FIREBIRD-II and AC6 CubeSat missions to study microbursts (these analyses lead to two publications described in the [Publication Section](/publications/))